Sammy Lee remembers it vividly: food rationing, bombed-out buildings, rubble.

 And there are plenty of bold-face names at the venues: Bolt running in the 100 and 200 meters and 4x100 relay, Phelps swimming in multiple events again and going head-to-head with Lochte, who beat him twice at last year's world championships.

 The star-studded U.S. basketball team features new NBA champion LeBron James, Kobe Bryant and Kevin Durant.
-Just three weeks after chasing a Grand Slam title at Wimbledon, Novak Djokovic, Rafael Nadal, Roger Federer, Serena Williams and Maria Sharapova will be back at the All England Club vying for gold medals instead of trophies — wearing colorful team outfits instead of the all-white dress code
+Just three weeks after chasing a Grand Slam title at Wimbledon, Novak Djokovic, Rafael Nadal, Roger Federer, Serena Willams and Maria Sharapova will be back at the All England Club vying for gold medals instead of trophies -- wearing colored clothing instead of the all-white dress code.

 Women boxers will be competing in the Olympics for the first time, and the IOC is negotiating with Saudi Arabia to send its first female athletes to the games.

-Others to watch include South African double-amputee Oscar Pistorius, who failed to qualify for the 400 meters but could still become the first amputee runner to compete in the Olympics if he's picked for the 4x400 relay; China's Lin Dan, widely considered the greatest badminton player of all-time going for a second Olympic gold medal; Brazilian goal-scoring star Neymar in men's soccer; and Hiroshi Hoketsu, competing for Japan in equestrian at the age of 71.
+Others to watch include South African double-amputee Oscar Pistorius, still hoping to qualify as the first amputee runner to compete in the Olympics; China's Lin Dan, widely considered the greatest badminton player of all-time going for a second Olympic gold medal; Brazilian goal-scoring star Neymar in men's soccer; and Hiroshi Hoketsu, competing for Japan in equestrian at the age of 71.

 The locals should have plenty to cheer about as Britain seeks to equal its surprising fourth-place medals table finish in Beijing.
 Among the contenders from Team GB are diver Tom Daley, heptathlete Jessica Ennis, swimmer Rebecca Adlington, three-time gold medalists Chris Hoy (track cycling) and Ben Ainslie (sailing), and a powerful team of rowers.